NRT2024/SpiderSim/README.md

 If you need assistance, feel free to contact us through the following channels:

 - Open an issue on the GitHub Issues page.
-- Send an email to guoxizhong@iie.ac.cn.
+- Send an email to spidersimnrt@gmail.com.